rogervinas/TryHackMe/rooms/codeanalysis.md

 It is important to execute the requests in this order as server changes its internal state.

+You can review the javascript code manually or use tools like [semgrep](https://semgrep.dev/) which will detect vulnerabilities about executing `fs.readFile` with a not sanitized `filePath`.

 **What is the special order number?**

 ```shell